 Of course, it didn’t.

 While the views didn’t get any worse, the track soon did.
-We had been warned that we would have to drive across at least a couple of creek beds that usually had some water in them in rainy season.
-This was, of course rainy season.
+We had been warned we’d have to drive across at least a couple of creek beds that usually had some water in them in rainy season.
+This was, of course, rainy season.
 Surprise surprise, there was water in them.

 The first one didn’t pose any problems, not much more than an over-sized puddle that even our little rental car could handle with ease.
 The next one, however?
 That was a different story.
 A large pickup was coming the other way, and I watched with some trepidation as the water climbed high up its wheels and sprayed outwards in great torrents.